elcicd/el-CICD-docs/README.md

 * **EL_CICD_GIT_REPO_ACCESS_TOKEN_FILE**
 An access token (**not** an ssh key) to an administrative account for the SCM.
 This token will live in the Onboarding Automation Server.
 For this reason, only administrators of the DevOps should have access to this server.
 Write tokens for each project microservice's repository will be confined to the group that owns the project.
 * **<ENV_NAME>_PULL_TOKEN_FILE**
-Path to the file holding the access token(s) to the image repository for each environment.
+Path to the file holding the access token(s) to the Image Repository for each environment.
 These will be used for the Build and for all image Deployments, and these tokens need push and pull access to each repository.
 As the example above shows, each test environment must be defined separately, even if all the test environments use the same repository.

 ### Permissions